mewing0328/eSale/README.md

 ```

 ## Demo
-[Link for demo video](x) (Length of video: x minutes and x seconds)
+[Link for demo video](https://watch.screencastify.com/v/r1iVm9BSxTlDI47FCRQM) (Length of video: 5 minutes and 36 seconds)

-The video is also within the assets folder.
+The video is also within the assets folder in this repository.
 ```
 A walkthrough video demonstrates:
 - the functionality of the e-commerce back end